metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_alertmanager_v1_manifest.md

 - `alertmanager_config_selector` (Attributes) AlertmanagerConfigs to be selected for to merge and configure Alertmanager with. (see [below for nested schema](#nestedatt--spec--alertmanager_config_selector))
 - `alertmanager_configuration` (Attributes) EXPERIMENTAL: alertmanagerConfiguration specifies the configuration of Alertmanager.
 If defined, it takes precedence over the 'configSecret' field.
 This field may change in future releases. (see [below for nested schema](#nestedatt--spec--alertmanager_configuration))
 - `automount_service_account_token` (Boolean) AutomountServiceAccountToken indicates whether a service account token should be automatically mounted in the pod.
 If the service account has 'automountServiceAccountToken: true', set the field to 'false' to opt out of automounting API credentials.
 - `base_image` (String) Base image that is used to deploy pods, without tag.
-Deprecated: use 'image' instead
+Deprecated: use 'image' instead.
 - `cluster_advertise_address` (String) ClusterAdvertiseAddress is the explicit address to advertise in cluster.
 Needs to be provided for non RFC1918 [1] (public) addresses.
 [1] RFC1918: https://tools.ietf.org/html/rfc1918
 - `cluster_gossip_interval` (String) Interval between gossip attempts.
+- `cluster_label` (String) Defines the identifier that uniquely identifies the Alertmanager cluster.
+You should only set it when the Alertmanager cluster includes Alertmanager instances which are external to this Alertmanager resource.
+In practice, the addresses of the external instances are provided via the '.spec.additionalPeers' field.
 - `cluster_peer_timeout` (String) Timeout for cluster peering.
 - `cluster_pushpull_interval` (String) Interval between pushpull attempts.
 - `config_maps` (List of String) ConfigMaps is a list of ConfigMaps in the same namespace as the Alertmanager object, which shall be mounted into the Alertmanager Pods.
 Each ConfigMap is added to the StatefulSet definition as a volume named 'configmap-<configmap-name>'.
 The ConfigMaps are mounted into '/etc/alertmanager/configmaps/<configmap-name>' in the 'alertmanager' container.
 - `config_secret` (String) ConfigSecret is the name of a Kubernetes Secret in the same namespace as the Alertmanager object, which contains the configuration for this Alertmanager instance.
 If empty, it defaults to 'alertmanager-<alertmanager-name>'.
 The Alertmanager configuration should be available under the 'alertmanager.yaml' key.
 Additional keys from the original secret are copied to the generated secret and mounted into the '/etc/alertmanager/config' directory in the 'alertmanager' container.
 If either the secret or the 'alertmanager.yaml' key is missing, the operator provisions a minimal Alertmanager configuration with one empty receiver (effectively dropping alert notifications).
 - `containers` (Attributes List) Containers allows injecting additional containers.
 This is meant to allow adding an authentication proxy to an Alertmanager pod.
 Containers described here modify an operator generated container if they share the same name and modifications are done via a strategic merge patch.
 The current container names are: 'alertmanager' and 'config-reloader'.
 Overriding containers is entirely outside the scope of what the maintainers will support and by doing so, you accept that this behaviour may break at any time without notice. (see [below for nested schema](#nestedatt--spec--containers))
+- `enable_features` (List of String) Enable access to Alertmanager feature flags.
+By default, no features are enabled.
+Enabling features which are disabled by default is entirely outside the scope of what the maintainers will support and by doing so, you accept that this behaviour may break at any time without notice.
+It requires Alertmanager >= 0.27.0.
 - `external_url` (String) The external URL the Alertmanager instances will be available under.
 This is necessary to generate correct URLs.
 This is necessary if Alertmanager is not served from root of a DNS name.
 - `force_enable_cluster_mode` (Boolean) ForceEnableClusterMode ensures Alertmanager does not deactivate the cluster mode when running with a single replica.
 Use case is e.g. spanning an Alertmanager cluster across Kubernetes clusters with a single replica in each.
 - `host_aliases` (Attributes List) Pods' hostAliases configuration (see [below for nested schema](#nestedatt--spec--host_aliases))